Books by Indigenous Writers for Middle and High School Students to Reading During Native American Heritage Month

 The main character in this story is a high school student named Lou who works on the school newspaper with her best friend, Shelby.
 Lou breaks up with her boyfriend when he mocks Native people.
 Lou collaborates with a photo staffer to tackle a major school story.

-Some of the themes in this book include bigotry, bullying, and Native identity.
+Some of the themes in this book include bigotry, bullying, and Native identity, making it a valuable read for middle school students.

 Malian is the protagonist in this story.
 While she is visiting the Wabanaki reservation where her grandparents live, the COVID-19 pandemic begins making people sick.
 As a result, Malian extends her stay with her grandparents and does her best to protect them.